near/docs/docs/concepts/web3/nfts.md

 # NFTs for Web 2 Applications

 At the first stage of our Web 3 transformation, let’s decentralize ownership of our digital assets using blockchain technology.
-By doing this, we can create a player-owned economy, where in-game items are exchanged and traded without any participation or control from the developers.
+By doing this, we can create a user-owned economy, where digital assets are exchanged and traded without any participation or control from the developers.
 Later, we’ll discuss how to bring it to the next level by adding Fungible Tokens into the mix.

 As we discussed previously, in the Web 3 world, NFTs are used to represent ownership of an asset.
 This can be anything a user owns, e.g. in case of a game this can be a character, upgrade, crafting material, skin, etc. However, since NFTs are living on the blockchain, and the rest of the application resides on traditional servers, we need to find a way to connect these different worlds together.

 ## Blockchain-Enabled Application Architecture

 First of all, let’s outline a typical architecture of a Web 2 application.
 In most cases, a classic client-server model is used:

 ![image](/docs/assets/web3/nfts-1.png)